 ARTICLE III – GOVERNANCE

-2. Each Council member is entitled to one vote on issues coming before the Council, A Council member who is absent may appoint a member of his/her library staff to act or vote in the director’s stead or assign by written proxy voting rights to another Council member.
+- Each Council member is entitled to one vote on issues coming before the Council.
+A Council member who is absent may appoint a member of his/her library staff to act or vote in the director’s stead or assign by written proxy voting rights to another Council member.

-5. The Council may appoint or indirectly hire, through its Fiscal Agent, personnel to support the operations of the Consortium.
+- The Council may appoint or indirectly hire, through its Fiscal Agent (as defined in Article IV herein), personnel to support the operations of the Consortium.
 The powers and responsibilities of these personnel will be limited by this Constitution and the direction of the Council.
 Such employees work closely with the Chair under the general direction of the Steering Committee, with indirect accountability to appropriate entities such as Council liaisons and the Fiscal Agent.

 ARTICLE IV – PRINCIPAL OFFICE AND FISCAL AGENT

-The principal office of the Consortium shall be located at the offices of its Fiscal Agent, who shall be appointed or replaced as provided herein.
+- The principal office of the Consortium shall be located at the offices of its Fiscal Agent (as defined herein), who shall be appointed or replaced as provided herein.
 The Consortium may have such other offices as may from time to time be designated by the Council.

 ARTICLE V – NON-PROFIT PURPOSES